BioContainers/specs/CONTRIBUTING.md

 # Contributing

-This document briefly describes how to contribute to the [biodocker project](https://github.com/biodocker/biodocker).
+This document briefly describes how to contribute to the [BioContainers project](https://github.com/BioContainers/specs).

 ## Before you Begin

 If you have an idea for a feature/container to add or an approach for a bugfix, it is best to communicate with BioContainers developers early.
-The most common venues for this are [GitHub issues](https://github.com/BioContainers/BioContainers/issues) for common specification issues and the
+The most common venues for this are [GitHub issues](https://github.com/BioContainers/specs/issues) for common specification issues and the
-[Containers and Tools](https://github.com/BioContainers/containers/issues) for container/docker realted issues.
+[Containers and Tools](https://github.com/BioContainers/containers/issues) for container/docker related issues.
 Browse through existing GitHub issues and if one seems related, comment on it.
 If no existing issue seems appropriate, a new issue can be opened using [this form](https://github.com/BioContainers/BioContainers/issues/new).
 BioContainers developers are also generally available via BioContainerss@gmail.com or
 [![Join the chat at https://gitter.im/BioContainers/BioContainers](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/BioContainers/BioContainers?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)